wp-plugins/wp-to-twitter/readme.txt

 * Decreased widget cache life from 1 hour to 30 minutes.
 * Added fallback Normalizer class for cases when extension is not installed.
 * Added notes for the 100 HTTP code return error.
+* Moved Twitter server time check out of basic set-up & set up to only run on demand.
+* Minor design changes.

 = 2.9.8 =